 A quality brand won’t just make claims; it will use ingredients that have been studied and verified.
 This means the formula isn't based on fads or marketing hype, but on actual science.
 When you choose a research-backed product, you can feel confident that you’re giving your body the right tools to actually rebuild collagen, hydrate skin from within, and create a visible difference.

-How to Spot a Quality Brand
+How to Spot a Trustworthy Vitamin Brand

 The supplement industry isn't as regulated as many people think, and it's easy to fall for a product that looks good but is ultimately worthless.
 Low-quality supplements can contain unlisted ingredients, contaminants, or incorrect dosages that can be dangerous, especially for older adults.
 So, how do you find a brand you can trust?